 I’ve been reflecting on my trip to Japan as it is nearly a whole 12 months since we departed!
 I was so unbelievably excited to be going as I had wanted to go for such a long time.
 I uploaded my Japan posts relatively soon after we got home and it only dawned on me this morning that I haven’t done a post on my top things to do in Tokyo with kids.
+So here it is, I’ve enjoyed writing and remembering my favourite parts of Tokyo with kids.

 I love visiting Disney parks, I think they are a magical wonderland for kids.
 I love to watch the excitement on my kids faces when they get to experience these places.
 Which Disney park to visit was a big decision for me in Tokyo as we didn’t have time to visit both.
 We had already visited Hong Kong Disneyland and I knew that we would be visiting California Disneyland this Christmas so it made sense that we would visit DisneySea.
 DisneySea is the only one of it’s kind anywhere in the world and has a nautical exploration theme.